yangyushi/tcclib/README.md

 # Typical Results
-parser.population    # populations clusters in different frames parser.frame_bool(0)  # For frame 0, if particle is inside a cluster parser.frame_count(0)  # For frame 0, if particle is inside a cluster
+parser.population    # populations clusters in different frames parser.frame_bool(0)  # For frame 0, if particle is inside a cluster parser.frame_count(1)  # For frame 1, count the number of clusters a particle belongs to
 ```

 The result of the static analysis will be stored in `TCC-RESULT` folder, and it can be re-analysed without calling `tcc.run`.